By: Dr. Clayton Greenway, B.Sc., DVM | Dec 1, 2017

 If your cat has been poisoned, some signs can emerge within six to 12 hours.
 Dehydration, lack of appetite, lethargy and vomiting are early signs.

 If the cat doesn’t receive treatment, acute kidney failure can occur.
-Look for signs such as extremes of behaviour, for instance, urinating unusually often or not at all, drinking a lot or not at all.
+Look for signs such as extremes of behavior, for instance, urinating unusually often or not at all, drinking a lot or not at all.
 Your cat may walk in a disoriented way, and may experience seizures or tremors.

 There is, unfortunately, no antidote for this type of poisoning.
 Induced vomiting and ingesting activated charcoal can make a difference in the early stages of toxicity.
 Activated charcoal will bind poison in your cat’s stomach and intestines.
 IV fluid therapy and monitoring of kidney function should begin within 18 hours of poisoning.